2023 NEC GFCI Updates for Non-Dwelling Locations

 This article is based on the 2023 edition of NFPA 70, National Electrical Code.
 As a professional, always consult the official code text and any local amendments adopted by your Authority Having Jurisdiction (AHJ).

 Keeping up with the code is a core part of your professional responsibility.
-This is especially true for electricians who need to meet specific state requirements, like those for a Texas electrical license renewal in 2025, which will be based on this code cycle.
+This is especially true for electricians who need to meet specific state requirements, like those for a Texas electrical license renewal in 2025, which will be based on the current code cycle.

 Frequently Asked Questions (FAQ) about NEC 2023 GFCI Requirements